How To Make Marzipan from Almond Paste

 Instructions

 • Scrape the bowl.
 With the mixer running on low speed add 1/2 of the confectioner's sugar.
 If mixing by hand stir half the sugar.
 Turn the dough out onto a surface generously sprinkled with confectioner's sugar.
-Add additional powdered sugar to achieve the desired consistency (see note).
+Knead the remaining sugar into the marzipan.
+Continue adding additional powdered sugar to achieve the desired consistency (see note).

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.